 I started using drugs and drinking at the age of 14 and stopped “cold turkey” at age 26.

 Through God’s grace I was able to forgive Troy for past hurts.
 As he and I worked through the conference projects, we came to a new understanding of each other.
 Troy said that he knew he had hurt me and promised never to be unfaithful again.

 There have been so many changes in my life since I accepted Christ at the conference.
-First, my marriage didn’t end in divorce, and I have such a different outlook on life.
-I've gone from hitting rock bottom to feeling great about myself.
-I now live my life to please the Lord.
+My marriage didn’t end in divorce, which is incredible, and I have such a different outlook on life.
+I went from rock bottom to feeling great about myself.
+Now I live my life to please the Lord.

 What’s your story?
 Did you become a Christian through Cru or any ministry of Campus Crusade for Christ?
 If so, tell us more at email@example.com.